ksmithut/.dotfiles/README.md

 * `copy/` All files in here will be copied over to `~`.
 Use this for files that will carry sensitive information, such as git credentials.

+* `init/` All files in here will be run upon running `./scripts/setup.sh`.
+Use this for things like installing homebrew or other applications that should only need to be run once.

 * `link/` All files in here will be symlinked with `ln -s` to `~`.
 Use this for config dotfiles such as `.bash_profile` and `.inputrc`.

+* `scripts/` Scripts used to install/setup the dotfiles.

 * `source/` All files in here will be included upon every new terminal session.
   Use this for things like aliases, functions, and customizing the bash prompt.

-* `init/` All files in here will be run upon running `./install.sh`.
-Use this for things like installing homebrew or other applications that should only need to be run once.

 # Installation